Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 "This is a recipe for disaster," says professor Sven Eric Jordt, a researcher at Duke University School of Medicine who studies the effects of tear gas.

-Jordt refers to these chemicals as "pain gases" because they activate certain pain-sensing nerves on the skin and in the mucus membranes of the eyes, mouth and nose.
+Jordt refers to these chemicals as "pain gases" because they activate certain pain-sensing nerves on the skin and in the mucous membranes of the eyes, mouth and nose.

 "You have this excruciating pain, sneezing, coughing, the production of a lot of mucus that obstructs breathing," Jordt says.